scottlowe/CuratorIkvm/README.md

 Fortunately, by virtue of the miraculous [IKVM project](http://www.ikvm.net/ "The IKVM Project") the Curator library can be made available to .NET projects.
 This repository contains the code necessary to create Curator.dll and package it for Nuget.

 #### Curator Recipes
-This DLL includes the [Curator Recipes](http://curator.apache.org/curator-recipes/index.html "Curator Recipes"), e.g. Leader Election, Shared Lock.
+This DLL includes the [Curator Recipes](http://curator.apache.org/curator-recipes/index.html "Curator Recipes"), e.g. Leader Election, Shared Lock, NodeCache.
+It also inclucde the curator-testing module.

 #### To Build
 In order to start the build and packaging: